camaraproject/Governance/ProjectStructureAndRoles.md

 To become an official team participant, you should intend to make ongoing contributions to one or more sub-project(s).
 At that point, a team participant (typically a maintainer of the project) may propose you for membership.
 A possible, but not required, graduation path is to become a maintainer later.

-Should the decision be in favor, your new membership will also be announced on the Telco Global API Project mailing list.
+Should the decision be in favor, your new membership will also be announced on the CAMARA Project mailing list.

 **How do I add a sub-project?**